Tom Jackson (actor): Life and career

 Tom Jackson was born on the One Arrow Reserve, Saskatchewan, near Batoche, the son of Rose, a Cree, and Marshall, an Englishman.
 He moved with his family to Namao, Alberta at age seven, and then to Winnipeg, Manitoba when he was fourteen.
 A year later, he dropped out of high school and lived on the streets for several years.

 As an actor, he has appeared in television shows such as North of 60 and Shining Time Station where his character Billy Twofeathers debuted in its Halloween episode "Scare Dares".
 Jackson also made a guest appearance on Star Trek: The Next Generation in the season seven episode "Journey's End".
 His films include Loyalties and The Diviners.

 He also starred in Grizzly Falls in 1999 and appeared in the 2007 horror thriller Skinwalkers.
 In 2014, he appeared in The Dependables, as Sergeant Robinson.
 In 2019, he played White Bull, a Ute drug lord, alongside Liam Neeson in the film Cold Pursuit.
-He appeared the 2023 series Sullivan's Crossing.
+He appeared in the 2023 series Sullivan's Crossing.

 He has also released several albums of country and folk music.